- A weekend in Koh Yao Noi

 As you drive around, don’t miss the vast area dedicated to rice fields.
 If you come at the right time, which should be July, the fields have this unique, intense green colour so beautiful in photos.
 If you are looking for a great spot to take a rice field photo, aim for the fancy Rong Na Cafe, they have superb views from the second floor.

 Life here goes slow, and it is a good reminder of what we may have lost in the new century.
-Fishing people selling their catch by the road, weaving baskets, growing and harvesting rice.
+Fishing people sell their catch by the road, weave baskets, and grow and harvest rice.
 On your way around, you will drive through small villages where locals mostly go on with their life the way it seems always to have been.